giridhar7632/MemoryGame/README.md

 ## Prerequisites

 ![prerequisites](https://cloud-h9glprsfs.vercel.app/0prerequisites.png)
-Basic knowledge of HTML5, CSS3, and JavaScript.
+Basic knowledge of HTML5, CSS3, and JavaScrip.
 We are going to use some of the in-built functions of JavaScript.
-Also the styling is as simple as possible.
+Also the styling will be as simple as possible.

 ## Setup